Snorkeling Gladden Cayes – Dense Interesting Reef Life

 To get to Gladden Cayes we sailed through the Badlands, an area inside the reef littered with shallows and patch reefs.
 And boy was it worth it!

-Our snorkel spot was actually a small ways southeast of Gladden Cayes in a circular patch of reefs.
+Our snorkel spot was actually a short distance southeast of the Gladden Cayes in a circular patch of reefs.
 And this area was full of interesting sea life.
 These patch reefs are littered with sponges and small corals growing in ways we had never seen before.
 Sometimes in bizarre ways.
 And this abundance of life was so crammed onto the surface of the reef that we really had to take our time to explore what was in front of us.

 We did not see lots of fish when snorkeling Gladden Cayes.
 But it is always a pleasure to see a Gray Angelfish.
 The one below looks like it is in between stages, from juvenile to adult.
 Adults don’t have those white vertical stripes.
 We did find a nice Southern Stingray though.